teamforus/research/res002-interfacing-with-existing-data-sources/README.md

 - Identity uploads this JSON-LD object to IPFS
 - The identity registers the claim on the Ethereum blockchain by submitting the IPFS hash (location), issuer(identity's public key)

+## Method:
+A version of the hypothesis is coded in a smart contract written by @martijndoornik; https://github.com/teamforus/research-and-development/blob/poa001-demo-18-12-2017/demo003-platform/contracts/Identity.sol

+An identity registers data on the blockchain by voting.
+A vote contains a key and a value.
+Example:
+Key: birthDate
+Value: 17-10-1990

+Any identity can vote for a property.
+All votes on the key 'birthDate' are counted and when a validation is needed the smart contract returns the value for the highest amount of votes.

 ## Recomendation

 Its recommended to start storing data directly on the blockchain.
 Data can be used directly in a Smart Contract and it makes programming a smart contract much easier.
-The validator adds the single record to blockchain (and pays the gas price) because to have valid information we need the signature of the validator (provided by his address).
+After more research the method @martijndoornik wrote is not the ideal situation.
+The more ideal situation is that a validator adds the record to blockchain (and pays the gas price) because to have valid information we need the signature of the validator (provided by his address).
+Currently voting on values is really expensive (each voter pays gas price for a vote).

+Who is a validator on the network?
+All the nodes decide by voting for a trusted validator. (delegation system)